 Optional, 2 tsp unsalted butter

-Start heating 4 quarts of water and 2 tablespoons of salt in a large covered pot.
+Start heating 4 quarts of water and 1 1/2 tablespoons of sea salt (use 3 tablespoons if using a light and flaky kosher salt) in a large covered pot.
 Optionally add a dried bay leaf.

 By now your water should be boiling.
 Go ahead and add your pasta and stir well.